-The UNICODE function in Google Sheets returns the Unicode value of the first character in a text string.
+The UNICODE function in Google Sheets returns the decimal Unicode value of the first character in a text string.
 This value can be used to identify the character.

 Contents